hammerjs/hammer.js/README.md

 - rotatecancel

 ### Hammer.Swipe(options)
-Recognized when the pointer is moving fast enough (velocity) distance in the allowed direction.
+Recognized when the pointer is moving fast (velocity), with enough distance in the allowed direction.

 | Option    | Default  | Description       |
 |-----------|----------|-------------------|